ChHarding/Book-Content-Rating-Project-/README.md

 Error Message: "No books found with that title."
 Fix: Ensure the book title is correctly spelled.
 Try including the author's name for a more precise search.

+### Caveats and Limitations
+#### Rate Limiting:
+Both APIs may have rate limits.
+Excessive requests in a short period might temporarily block access.

+#### Incomplete Data:
+Sometimes, the APIs might return incomplete data (e.g., missing author or publication year).

+#### No Image URLs:
+Open Library API may not always provide image URLs for book covers.

 ## Awknowledgements